CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 ## Interacting with a word list
 There are a number of ways in which you can interact with your word list output:

 First, turning to the `Freq` column you can select and highlight frequency values.
 If you click on an individual word, AntConc will move to the `Concordance` tab and plot a 'concordance' for that word: that is, a list that shows sentences that contain the word you clicked on.
+To test this choose a lower frequency word (ranked below 1000), click on it, and AntConc will move to the `Concordance` tab.
 We will look at concordances in the next episode.
 For now, move back to the `Word List` tab and observe that your results haven't been lost.

 Second, you can re-sort the output in the `Word List` tab using the options in the `Sort by` area.
 By default sorts in the `Word List` tab are set by rank, meaning that the most common word type is shown at the top, and the least common word type is shown at the bottom.
 For example, the sort can be inverted by ticking `Invert Order` and pressing `Start`.
 Note that you are now presented with a long tail of infrequently used word types.